Maximal perimeter and maximal width of a convex small polygon: Introduction

 \end{theorem}

-For all $n = 2^s$ and $s \ge 4$, the diameter graph of the $n$-gon $\geo{D}_n$ has a cycle of length $3n/4-1$ plus $n/4+1$ pendant edges.
-In 2006, Mossinghoff~\cite{mossinghoff2006b} conjectured that, when $n = 2^s$ and $s \ge 2$, the diameter graph of a convex small $n$-gon of maximal perimeter has a cycle of length $n/2+1$ plus $n/2-1$ additional pendant edges, and that is verified for $s=2$ and $s=3$.
-However, the conjecture is no longer true for $s\ge 4$ as the perimeter of $\geo{D}_n$ exceeds that of the optimal $n$-gon obtained by Mossinghoff.
+For all $n = 2^s$ and $s \ge 4$, the diameter graph of the $n$-gon $\geo{C}_n$ has a cycle of length $3n/4-1$ plus $n/4+1$ pendant edges.
+In 2006, Mossinghoff~\cite{mossinghoff2006b} conjectured that, when $n = 2^s$ and $s \ge 3$, the diameter graph of a convex small $n$-gon of maximal perimeter has a cycle of length $n/2+1$ plus $n/2-1$ additional pendant edges, and that is verified for $s=3$.
+However, it appears that the conjecture is no longer true for $s\ge 4$ as the perimeter of $\geo{C}_n$ exceeds that of the optimal $n$-gon obtained by Mossinghoff.

+One may ask if the diameter graph of a convex small $n$-gon of maximal perimeter or maximal width is the same as that of the $n$-gon $\geo{C}_n$ when $n=2^s$ and $s \ge 4$.
+It seems that it is not the case when $s\ge 5$.
+In 2021, Xue, Lian, Wang, and Zhang~\cite{xue2021} proposed a better family of convex of small $n$-gons, for $n=2^s \ge 4$, whose perimeters and widths are within $O(\pi^{2s}/n^{s+5})$ and $O(\pi^{s}/n^{\frac{s+7}{2}})$ of the maximal perimeter and the maximal width, respectively.
+The diameter graph of their $n$-gon has a cycle of length $\lfloor 2n/3\rceil$, which is a Jacobsthal number (sequence \href{https://oeis.org/A001045}{A001045} in the \href{https://oeis.org/}{OEIS}).
+However, we can still improve the lower bounds for $n\ge 32$.

+Our second and main result is proposing an approach to construct a convex small $n$-gon of large perimeter and large width when $n=2^s$ with integer $s\ge 2$.
+This approach generalizes the strategy employed in~\cite{bingane2022e}.
+Assuming the existence of an axis of symmetry, we describe a convex small $n$-gon~$\geo{P}_n$ as a composition of $n/2$ and both its perimeter $L(\geo{P}_n)$ and its width $W(\geo{P}_n)$ are given as functions of a single variable.
+Then the convex small $n$-gon of large perimeter and large width, denoted $\geo{S}_n$, corresponds to the composition that minimizes the violation of a cycle constraint by a particular solution among all $2^{n/2-1}-1$ compositions of $n/2$.
+For $n=64$, the perimeter and the width of $\geo{S}_{64}$ are within $10^{-22}$ and $10^{-12}$ of the maximal perimeter and the maximal width, respectively.
+In comparison, the perimeter and the width of the best prior $64$-gon, constructed in~\cite{xue2021}, are respectively within $10^{-14}$ and $10^{-8}$ of the maximal perimeter and the maximal width.

 The remainder of this paper is organized as follows.
 Section~\ref{sec:ngon} recalls principal results on the maximal perimeter and the maximal width of convex small polygons.
-The proof of Theorem~\ref{thm:Dn} is given in Section~\ref{sec:Dn}.
+We develop our approach to construct convex small polygons of large perimeter and large width in Section~\ref{sec:Cn} and the proof of Theorem~\ref{thm:Cn} is given.
+The convex small polygons of large perimeter and large width obtained are presented in Section~\ref{sec:Sn}.
 We maximize the perimeter and obtain polygons with even larger perimeters in Section~\ref{sec:maxperi}.
 We conclude the paper in Section~\ref{sec:conclusion}.